About Us

 About: Presley grew up in West Texas, where her love of nature began on her family’s ranch, spending her days exploring creeks, building forts, and riding horses.
 Over the past two years, she and her husband have traveled across the United States, working on a variety of ranches and experiencing diverse landscapes.

-Her passion for working with children began as the eldest of four and grew through years of babysitting, where she loved encouraging outdoor play, creativity, and imagination.
+Her passion for working with children began as the eldest of four and grew over years of babysitting, during which she loved encouraging outdoor play, creativity, and imagination.

 Education: She has worked in both public and private schools with children ranging from age one through 5th grade.
 She is currently pursuing a degree in Elementary Education and plans to emphasize Early Childhood Education.